 Course 'B': Saturday 9-7pm, Sunday 9-4pm £290

-The 2018 course programme starts in March - we don't run courses over the winter as our forging area gets too chilly, but bookings are going briskly.
-A course makes a unique, wonderful birthday present - we'll send you a personalised gift voucher to give on the day!
+The 2018 course programme starts in March - we don't run courses over the winter as our forging area gets too chilly - and bookings are going briskly.
+A course makes a unique, wonderful present - we'll send you a personalised gift voucher to give on the day!

 Course Programme for 2018:

 Course Dates Tutors Booking Status